 Medical Group of the Carolinas, part of the Spartanburg Regional Health System, has 96 practice locations and 330 physicians throughout western South Carolina and North Carolina.
 In 2014, they initiated a pilot project with Binary Fountain to boost its online reputation management and patient experience programs in five of its practice locations, and then went…

 Read Full Story

-Can you give us a little background on what drove the need for this initiative around transparency?
+Can you give us some background on how you identified the need for an online reputation management initiative?

-What steps did you take to address those needs and get the initiative going?
+What steps did you take to get this initiative going?

 About the Author

 Brian helps healthcare organizations better understand their healthcare consumer challenges and needs, in order to efficiently manage and improve patient satisfaction.